How Long Should You Keep Your Pay Stubs?

 - Legal or Employment Disputes: If you’re involved in a wage dispute, discrimination claim, or other employment-related issue, keeping pay stubs indefinitely until the matter is resolved is critical.
 These records can serve as evidence in legal or administrative proceedings.

-- Major Life Events: During significant life events, such as applying for a mortgage or refinancing a loan, lenders may require several years’ worth of pay stubs.
+- Major Life Events: During significant life events, such as applying for a mortgage or refinancing a loan, lenders may require several years’ worth of paycheck stubs.
 In such cases, keeping pay stubs for at least three years ensures you’re prepared for such requests.

 Keep reading for a deeper dive.